 Literature and language, of course, do not operate in isolation from a myriad of other aspects (intellectual, physical, emotional) of a culture.
 CSLC thus invites its students to develop, in consultation with department faculty, a collaboratively designed and fully interdisciplinary major that engages at least one specific literature and language, and one specialized external discipline, of the student’s own choosing.
 You might elect, for example, to study German literature in relation to music or painting, Ancient Greek literature in relation to biology or economics, Chinese prose and poetry in relation to film; alternatively, students might wish to compare the literary and cultural forms of different language groups—Roman epic in relation to Spanish or Russian novel, or Persian love lyric in relation to Japanese song.

-As of Fall 2019, the department will offer courses in German, Russian, Chinese, Japanese, Ancient Greek, Latin, Persian and Nahuatl (Aztec).
+The department offers courses in subjects such as German, Russian, Ancient Greek, Latin, Persian and Nahuatl (Aztec).
 With the permission of their home department, students may also petition to study French, Spanish, and Arabic as part of their CSLC major.

 As an interdisciplinary major that seeks to articulate the connection between all major forms of human cultural expression—literature, language, art, science, philosophy—CSLC provides an excellent preparation for all manner of graduate studies, and has successfully prepared students for careers in fields as diverse as education and computer gaming, law and medicine, business administration and the creative arts.